Dr Lauren Christian and Dr Joseph Snyder outside Whyalla Hospital & Health Service

 End to end training networks

-An end to end training network considers the above variables and provides training structures for the key stages of rural generalist training allowing trainees to live, train and work in a particular geographically co-located area.
+An end to end training network considers the above variables and provides training structures for the key stages of rural generalist training allowing trainees to live, train and work in a particular geographical area.
 Training networks may not directly align to a particular LHN but may utilise training capacity across LHN boundaries.
-This will enable trainees to establish links with the Community while they are training and enable better transition of them to the local workforce post training.
+This will enable trainees to establish links with the Community while they are training and enable better transition to the local workforce post training.

 Training structures are the mechanism that allows medical trainees to complete the key stages of training (the pathway to fellowship) regardless of the fellowship they are training towards.
 These structures provide definition to trainees on how they can navigate their training from start to finish.